Your Devices Are Snitches and It’s Time to Do Something About It

 What AdGuard Home does well:

 - DNS-over-HTTPS and DNS-over-TLS are first-class features.
 Point it at 1.1.1.1 over DoH and your upstream queries are encrypted with zero extra tools.
+This is huge for privacy.

 - The UI is genuinely nicer.
 Filtering rules, per-client settings, and schedule-based blocking (useful if you have kids and want YouTube inaccessible after 9pm) are all right there.